 I attend a really great university with an active Muslim Students Association (MSA).
 The MSA here tries to create programming that invites and includes as many people as possible.
 There are hundreds of Muslims among the undergraduate and graduate populations and the average event garners about 40-50 people each.
 It’s a pretty good turnout, but it’s always nice when more new people find their way to MSA events.

 That’s why it was so troubling to hear a parent say that he would rather only the “Muslims of quality” attend events instead of everyone.

 Whoa there, sir.
 Let’s hold it right there.

 There are nearly two billion Muslims across the world.
-Practice and spirituality looks totally different for everyone.
-Islam is the fastest growing religion in the world and of course there are going to be differing ideas and perspectives.
-There is no such thing as one kind of Muslim, or the correct kind of Muslim.
+Practice and spirituality look totally different for everyone.
+Islam is the fastest growing religion in the world and of course, there are going to be differing ideas and perspectives.
+There is no such thing as one kind of Muslim or the correct kind of Muslim.
 And more than that, there is no religious precedent to exclude or be less welcoming to those who might not match your own version of piety.

 Regardless if that terrifies or upsets you, understand that these people exist.
 And they are still Muslim.

 If anyone wants to call him or herself a Muslim, that is beautiful.

 If you can’t understand or accept their versions of practice, say Alhamdulillah and nothing else, because they are still Muslim.
 They are still in your Ummah (community).
 They want to be Muslim.
 Maybe you feel that these are sins that are immense and hard to look past.
 My guess is you have sin in your past, too.
 It’s important to remember that sin does not invalidate faith; it does not disqualify your Islam.
 And even more important, we are told as Muslims that there is no sin God cannot forgive.